partigabor/aromatica-old/content/_index.md

 Welcome to **Aromatica**, a database containing information about spices, herbs, incense, and other aromatics, aiming to gather whole spectrum of these unique materials.

+>The website is currently under construction, come back in 2024.

 <!-- ### Background -->

 ### On the Name